$W$-Boson Mass Anomaly from Scale Invariant 2HDM: Results

 \section{Results}

 The present model has three free parameters, $\lambda_1$, $\lambda_2$ and $\lambda_3$.
-We scan over the three-dimensional parameter space by sampling the three couplings in the ranges: $0< \lambda_1 < 5$, $0< \lambda_2 < 5$ and $-5< \lambda_3 < 5$, bearing in mind that $\lambda_3 > -\sqrt{\lambda_1 \lambda_2}$ from vacuum stability conditions.
-From Eq. (\ref{diagmass}) two neutral scalar masses $m_h$ and $m_A$ are then obtained.
+We scan over the three-dimensional parameter space by sampling the three couplings in the ranges: $0< \lambda_1 < 5$, $0< \lambda_2 < 5$ and $-5< \lambda_3 < 5$, bearing in mind that $\lambda_3 > -\sqrt{\lambda_1 \lambda_2}$ from the vacuum stability conditions.
+From Eq. (\ref{diagmass}) two neutral scalar masses $M_h\equiv m_h(v)$ and $M_h\equiv m_A(v)$ are then obtained.
 Plugging these two masses in Eq. (\ref{mH2}), the mass of the charged Higgs will be determined.
 For the SM Higgs mass we take $m_H = 125.25$ GeV.
 The oblique parameters $S$ and $T$ depend on the three new scalars and we compute them using the relations in Eq. (\ref{op}).
-We will employ the recent global fit of electroweak data incorporating the CDF-II measurements of the W mass, estimated in \cite{Strumia:2022qkt} as $S = 0.064 \pm 0.090$ and $T = 0.14 \pm 0.064$ while fixing $U \sim 0$.
+We will employ the recent global fit of electroweak data incorporating the CDF-II measurements of the $W$-boson mass, estimated in \cite{Strumia:2022qkt} as $S_0$ and $T_0$ while fixing $U \sim 0$.
 First, we are interested in finding the viable values for the new masses respecting all the theoretical constraints as well as the relation in Eq. (\ref{STconst}) at $95\%$ CL equivalent to $R^2=5.99$.
-Our numerical results in Fig. \ref{massrng} show the range of the masses for the scalars, $H^{\pm}$, $m_h$ and $m_A$.
-The largest mass allowed for the charged Higgs is about $430$ GeV, while the mass of two other scalars can reach about 500 GeV.
+Our numerical results in Fig. \ref{massrng} shows the range of the masses for the scalars, $H^{\pm}$, $M_h$ and $M_A$.
+The largest mass allowed for the charged Higgs is about $430$ GeV, while the mass of other two scalars can reach about $500$ GeV.
+Fig. \ref{couprang} shows the viable regions for the quartic couplings $\lambda_1, \lambda_2$ and $\lambda_5$ which as in Fig. \ref{massrng}, satisfy the bounded from below and the unitarity conditions, give the correct value for the scalon mass to be $125$ GeV, and on top of that explain the $W$-boson mass anomaly.
+Note that the coupling $\lambda_3$ is fixed from Eq. (\ref{mH2}).